 A question that bothers many newcomers to squash production is why producers do not sell the winter squash with the summer squash since both are grown in warm weather.
 Technically that is possible, but you would not be maximizing the natural characteristics of winter squash.

-Summer squash typically do not store well and are best marketed as they are harvested.
+Summer squash typically does not store well and are best marketed as they are harvested.

 Producers in a state with a long summer season can sow seeds directly in hills or rows two weeks after the last frost-free date.
 Squash will respond well if planted in hills.
 Rows should be spaced 4 to 6 feet apart, with hills 3 to 4 feet apart within the row.
 Place two or three seeds in each hill.